 Many companies prefer building their APIs for performing audit-related functions, authenticating data through digital signatures and hashes, generating key pairs and addresses, or using Blockchain for data storage and retrieval, smart contracts, and smart-asset lifecycle management.
 Today, pre-built APIs can be customized to suit individual enterprise needs.

-Network Cmdlets and smart contracts helps establish a connection to the blockchain endpoint’s smart contracts that are responsible for consortium management.
+Network Cmdlets and smart contracts help establish a connection to the blockchain endpoint’s smart contracts that are responsible for consortium management.

-Consortium member management cmdlets helps manage members within the consortium.
+Consortium member management cmdlets help manage members within the consortium.

-Invitation management cmdlets helps manage invitations within the consortium.
+Invitation management cmdlets help manage invitations within the consortium.
 These include:

-Capitalizing on Blockchain’s potential to increase operational efficiency and empower new business models and client solutions is made possible through a blockchain consortium.
+Blockchain’s ability to increase operational efficiency and power new business models and client solutions is made possible through a blockchain consortium.
 Any organization can build and set goals using open-source platforms as per the industry.